Nepo baby: Analysis and criticism

 Some publications, including BuzzFeed and the feminist publication Jezebel, have criticized the terms "nepo baby" and "industry baby" as too loosely applying social privilege, or special advantages conferred on certain groups at the expense of other groups, to certain public figures.

-In November 2022, Lily-Rose Depp, the daughter of actors Johnny Depp and Vanessa Paradis, criticized the terms "nepo baby" and "industry baby" as sexist and misogynistic.
-Arwa Mahdawi of The Guardian disputed Depp's claim, stating, "I haven't done detailed data analysis of gender-based applications of the term, but I can think of plenty of men who have been called a 'nepo baby', Brooklyn Beckham and Jaden Smith being two very high-profile examples."
+In November 2022, Lily-Rose Depp, the daughter of actors Johnny Depp and Vanessa Paradis, criticized the terms "nepo baby" and "industry baby" as "sexist" and "misogynistic".
+Arwa Mahdawi of The Guardian dismissed Depp's claim, stating, "I haven't done detailed data analysis of gender-based applications of the term, but I can think of plenty of men who have been called a 'nepo baby', Brooklyn Beckham and Jaden Smith being two very high-profile examples."

-In 2023, magicians Penn & Teller said that they believed the term was "another way for the Internet to be resentful."
-Penn Jillette said he disliked that the term was being applied to his transgender son, Moxie CrimeFighter Jillette.
+In 2023, magicians Penn & Teller said that they believed the term was "another way for the Internet to be resentful".
+Penn Jillette said he disliked that the term was being applied to his son, Moxie CrimeFighter.

-Following her Golden Globe win in January 2025, actress Fernanda Torres, the daughter of Fernando Torres and Fernanda Montenegro, criticized the negative perception surrounding nepotism babies, stating: "I really hate this idea because this is ancient, that people learn in their environment.
-The dining table of my house was the place where my parents were rehearsing.
-It doesn't mean when you are a nepo baby that your life is solved.
-On the contrary, you have to invent yourself.
-You have other issues."
-She further described the debate as "the wrong fight", arguing that "inequality is not based on the chances that a nepo baby can have.
-You can kill all the nepo babies in the world, and you won't solve the inequality problem."
+Following her Golden Globe win in January 2025, actress Fernanda Torres, the daughter of Fernando Monteiro Torres and Fernanda Montenegro, criticized the negative perception surrounding nepotism babies.
+Torres said she and many other performers were essentially raised in the industry from childhood and learned from their parents.
+She also said having famous parents does not resolve all life problems because "you have to invent yourself".